kcsmith-uiuc/TubePinchValve/README.md

 **BUILD INSTRUCTIONS:**
 1. Order all parts in the DESIGN section.
 2. If modifications are not necessary, take the *.zip file in this GitHub repository named: Recirculation_Aparatus_PCB_V4-B_Cu.zip, and drop it into your favorite PCB manufacturing website.
 If modifications to the PCB are necessary, load the relevant PCB files including *.drl files into your preferred PCB CAD software (e.g., KiCad), and export them as manufacturing files.
 Combine these files into a single *.zip file, and drap and drop them into your favorite PCB manufacturing website.
-3. Upon receipt of components, solder the barrel jack and relay onto the PCB, connect the servo to the Arduino, and run the *.ino Arduino script from this page or a suitably edited version of that script.
+3. Upon receipt of components, solder the barrel jack and relay onto the PCB, and connect each servo to the Arduino.
+4. Connect each servo, lever, and pair of tubes to the mount of interest.
+5. Run the *.ino Arduino script from this repository to calibrate lever position for optimal tube pinching.
+6. Run the *.ino Arduino script from this repository to initiate periodic switching.
+7. Edit the *.ino Arduino script as necessary to suit your needs.

 **ACKNOWLEDGMENTS:**
 Support for Vu Q. Do, Md Habibur Rahman, and Kyle C. Smith is acknowledged from the US Office of Naval Research (Award no. N00014-22-1-2577).
 Support for Chris Egly via a Research Experience for Undergraduates (REU) is acknowledged from the US National Science Foundation (Award no. 1931659).